 South Goa Beaches

 South Goa beaches are very different from the North Goa beaches.
 Beaches of South Goa have fine white sand.
-On a dry day, when you put your foot on this sand, you almost feel you have put your foot in a pile of silk.
+On a dry day, when you put your foot in the sand here, you almost feel you have put your foot in a pile of silk.
 Your foot just sinks in the smooth texture of sand here.
 The sand is not exactly white but quite close to it.
 Best times to visit the beaches are early morning & evenings.
 You can go on a long walk or jog or just relax.
 There are several watersports available for the interested.
 Explore some food by the beach shacks.

 When you fly out of Goa, especially when you go south, if you are sitting on the right side, you can see the long straight line beach of South Goa.
 This 20 km or so stretch of beach is known by various names along its length.
 Most beaches derive their name from the village located next to it.